kohler/hotcrp/devel/manual/components.md

 copying a component definition because changes in the source component are automatically incorporated in the alias.

-An alias may point to another alias, but HotCRP will only follow alias chains to a limited depth before giving up.
+An alias may point to another alias, but HotCRP will give up if an alias chain goes on too long.

 ## Nested components